themesberg/flowbite/content/components/card.md

 nextLink: components/dropdowns
 ---

-The card component can be used to show information about data entries and link to other pages such as a profile or blog post page.
+Use these responsive card components to show data entries and information to your users in multiple forms and contexts such as for your blog, application, user profiles, and more.

 ## Default example